CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 #### CON.7.M10 Encryption of portable IT systems and data carriers [user, IT operation]

 In order to prevent that information worth protecting can be inspected by unauthorized third parties, it must be ensured prior to departure by the employee that all information worthy of protection is secured in accordance with the internal guidelines.
 Mobile data carriers and clients should be encrypted according to internal procedures and regulations before departure, in order to protect sensitive data against unauthorized access.
-This is especially true for rewritable media.
+This applies in particular to rewriteable data carriers.
 It is possible to encrypt volumes only partially.
 However, for ease of use, it is recommended that you encrypt the entire disk if it is not needed for a third-party data exchange.
 An encryption of the disk can be achieved either with software such.
 B. BitLocker from Microsoft or FileVault from Apple, or even with special hardware.
-For the decryption of clients, a cryptographic key is necessary, which should be used in the form of a separate chip card or a USB token.
+To decrypt clients, a cryptographic key is necessary, which should be used in the form of a separate chip card or a USB token.
 In this case, the user should keep the cryptographic key and the encrypted volume or client separate from each other.

 In addition, it is important to take precautions against data loss in order to intercept malfunctions (power failure, abort of encryption) on the system side.
 In addition, the following requirements are useful:

 * The encryption algorithm used should meet the requirements of the institution.
 Key management must harmonize with the functions of the mobile IT system.
 * The mobile IT system must securely manage the security-critical parameters such as keys.
-Thus, keys (even those that are no longer used) must never be left unprotected, ie readable or unencrypted.
+For example, keys (even those that are no longer used) must never be left unprotected, that is, readable or unencrypted.
 They must be kept separate from the encrypted device if possible.
 When encrypting data, attention must be paid to existing legal regulations of the destination country.
 For example, country-specific laws regarding the issuing of passwords and the decryption of data must be observed.

 #### CON.7.M11 Use of theft-fuses [user]